Pacifica Pier

 Pacifica Pier is a fishing pier in Pacifica, in western San Mateo County, California.
-The L-shaped pier spans out into the Pacific Ocean for a quarter mile from the City of Pacifica.
+The L-shaped pier juts out into the Pacific Ocean for a quarter mile from the City of Pacifica.
 Its official name is the Rev. Herschell Harkins Memorial Pacifica Pier.
+It was indefinitely closed for repairs until funding can be found in June 2026.

 History

-The quarter mile pier was built in 1973 as part of the city of Pacifica's sewer system.
-It carries a 28 in pipe that continues one quarter mile offshore through which treated wastewater was pumped into the Pacific Ocean.
+The quarter-mile pier was built in 1973 as part of the city of Pacifica's sewer system.
+It carries a 28 in pipe that continues a quarter mile offshore through which treated wastewater was pumped into the Pacific Ocean.
 This ended with the creation of a new water treatment facility in 2004.

-The pier has been closed on occasion for both repairs (1993) and during high surf.